-- 6.9.2 When the Director-General/CEO issues a Safety Recommendations of global concern (SRGC), it shall inform ICAO of the issuance of that recommendation and its responses in dated transmittal correspondence, even when the SRGC is not addressed to ICAO. - 6.9.3 When Final Reports contain safety recommendations addressed to ICAO, because ICAO documents are involved, these reports must be accompanied by a letter outlining the specific action proposed.
+- 6.9.
+(1) The Director-General/CEO shall address, when appropriate, any Safety Recommendations arising out of the investigations in a dated transmittal correspondence to the accident investigation authorities of other State(s) concerned, entities, undertaking and to ICAO, when ICAO documents are involved. - (2) When the Director General/CEO Bureau issues a Safety Recommendations of global concern (SRGC), it shall inform ICAO of the issuance of that recommendation and its responses in dated transmittal correspondence, even when the SRGC is not addressed to ICAO. - (3) When Final Reports contain safety recommendations addressed to ICAO, because ICAO documents are involved, these reports must be accompanied by a letter outlining the specific action proposed.